NEW

 Signal Definitions

-Plain EnglishEvery signal is extracted directly from your site's HTML — no guessing, no AI interpretation.
+Plain EnglishEvery signal is extracted directly from your site's HTML — no guessing, no AI interpretation at score time.
 Here's exactly what each one measures and why it matters.

 title_confidenceStructure